Connector Configuration

 Configuring Locations to Find Spring Property Files

-By default, the connector detects any Spring property files as described in the Spring Boot’s default locations.
+By default, the connector detects any Spring property files that are located in Spring Boot’s default locations.

 -

-If you want to add additional locations, add
+If you want to configure additional locations, add

 --spring.config.additional-location=file:<custom-config-dir>